 FSU’s Department of Music Presents President’s Concert

-Frostburg State University’s Department of Music will present its annual President’s concert featuring outstanding student and faculty artists, the FSU Chamber Choir and the FSU Jazz Ensemble on Sunday, Nov.
-3, at 3 p.m. in the Pealer Recital Hall in FSU’s Performing Arts Center.
-The concert, featuring five FSU student-musicians and a Jazz Combo who were selected through a rigorous audition process, is free and open to the public.
+Frostburg State University’s Department of Music will present the President’s Concert on Sunday, April 7, at 3 p.m. in the Pealer Recital Hall of FSU’s Woodward D. Pealer Performing Arts Center.
+The concert will feature performances by Department of Music faculty and students.
+The concert is free and open to the public.

 Pealer Recital Hall, PAC